guanwill/old_gamelist/README.md

 * Integrate an info page for each game.

 ##Update 1.1 27/7/2016
-* Seeded a massive list of games into postgreSQL
+* Seeded a csv file with a massive list of games into postgreSQL
 * Implemented an autofill feature when users try to add a game